Meaning, they want to be able to remain in their home and community, even as time brings changes to life, health, and abilities.

 - Consider technology solutions.
 Although personal emergency response systems (PERS) have been around for a while, a new generation of tech tools is making it easier and cheaper for aging adults to get help when they need it, or manage their life tasks.
 I can’t yet recommend any specific tools, as they are evolving quickly.
 But here are some ways in which they can help:

 - Fall detection.
-Newer PERS devices with accelerometers can detect a fall and call for help, even if a senior doesn’t push a button.
+Newer PERS devices with accelerometers can detect a fall and call for help, even if an older person doesn’t push a button.
+Many smartwatches now include fall detection, as well.

 - Daily life sensors.
 A new generation of home sensors can keep track of an older adult’s activity patterns, and can send a signal to family if there’s a significant change from the usual.
 This can help notify a care circle if an older adult is falling ill.

 - Easy access to the Internet and digital social tools.
 Online activity can’t and shouldn’t substitute for in-person contact.
-But a recently published study found that Internet use was linked to less depression in aging adults, presumably because it can help older adults stay in touch with family and friends who may not live close by.
+But newer technologies can help older adults stay in touch with family and friends who may not live close by, and can be a safe way to socialize during periods of high COVID cases.
 Although many older adults use conventional computers and tablets, those who are less comfortable with technology may benefit from a slew of new apps and services that simplify tablet use, social media, and online connecting.

 - Tech-enhanced healthcare management.
 This is a big category of tools that is quickly getting bigger.
 On one hand, there are consumer-oriented tools such as medication reminders and personal health organizers.
 On the other hand, healthcare providers are creating better care partnerships with patients, by using patient portals, telemedicine, or in-home monitoring.
 Depending on your needs, some technologies can be really useful when it comes to better — and hopefully easier — management of health issues.
 For instance, I’ve recently been encouraging my patients to use home blood pressure (BP) cuffs that wirelessly transmit the BP data to the cloud, where the information can easily be shared with doctors or one’s care circle.